 Jhuma had never been to school in the past.
 From her early childhood she worked in a brick kiln as a temporary labor.
 At that time she lived in the village of Neruli, PO Malancha, South 24 Parganas District.
-They belong to a poorest of the poor family.
+They belong to the poorest of the poor family.
 Her parents and other family members also worked in the brick kiln.
 The family relocated to Bantala owing to occupational crises and moved to their relative's house.

-Thanks to the DAS intervention in July 2017 one of the teacher-cum-social workers of DAS visited the village for meet the purpose of regular home visit and met to her at village play ground.
+Thanks to the DAS intervention in July 2018 one of the teacher-social workers of DAS visited the village with the purpose of regular home visits.
 She made an enquiry.
 Then she talked to her mother and convinced her to admit Jhuma in a government school.
 However, her age was not appropriate to admit her in Class I. Also she could not recognize any alphabet.
 Therefore our teachers helped Jhuma to prepare for the admission and convinced the Headmistress of Bantala F.P.
-School and admitted Jhuma in Class-I. After the mainstreaming, she also brought Jhuma to the Bantala Coaching Centre.
+School and admitted Jhuma in Class-I. After mainstreaming, she also brought Jhuma to the Bantala Coaching Centre.
 The teachers put in great effort to help her catch with the academic curriculum of her class.
 Jhuma is very happy now to be connected with school and studies.
-She wants to completed higher studies.
+She wants to complete higher studies.
 She loves her teacher very much.
 She is a regular student both at school and coaching centre.
 Jhuma is now a dedicated, diligent and enthusiastic student who believes in hard work and is committed to succeeding and developing her skills into further education.
-In the future, she is devoted to make a meaningful impact on her community and with DAS' help her future is set to be bright.
+In the future, she is devoted to making a meaningful impact on her community and with DAS' help her future is set to be bright.